-Midlands Technical College offers an Associate in Applied Science Degree in Criminal Justice Technology.
-This degree is designed to prepare students for employment in the areas of law enforcement, correctional services, the courts, private security and juvenile services.
+Midlands Technical College's Associate in Applied Science Degree in Criminal Justice Technology is designed to prepare students for employment in the areas of law enforcement, correctional services, the courts, private security and juvenile services.
 The program covers a broad spectrum of criminal justice concepts and theories including police administration, criminal law, criminal evidence and procedures, and correctional systems and criminology, as well as appropriate general education courses.
 The structure of the program is designed for those currently serving in the various professions related to the Criminal Justice field as well as those interested in pursuing a career in these fields.
-The Criminal Justice program is also offered for students who are planning to transfer to a four-year college.
+The Criminal Justice program is also offered for students who are planning to transfer to a fouryear college.

-In order to complete the Criminal Justice Technology program, students must obtain a "C" or better in the 24 hours of required courses in the major.
+To complete the Criminal Justice Technology program, students must obtain a "C" or better in the 24 hours of required courses in the major.
 Also, 25 hours are required in general education courses and 13 hours of additional course requirements must be completed.
 This includes 6 hours of elective credits, of which 3 hours are to be selected from the list of approved electives found in the MTC Catalog.
 These electives allow students, along with their advisors, to tailor the program to particular needs.

-NOTE: Criminal Justice Technology students cannot be certified as law enforcement officers until they reach the age of 21.
+NOTE: Criminal Justice Technology students cannot become certified as law enforcement officers until they reach the age of 21.

-University of South Carolina Upstate - Criminal Justice
+- University of South Carolina Upstate Criminal Justice

-Columbia College - Criminal Justice
+- Columbia College Criminal Justice

-The Citadel - Criminal Justice
+- The Citadel Criminal Justice

-Newberry College - Criminal Justice
+- Newberry College Criminal Justice

-Coker College - Criminal Justice
+- Coker University Criminal Justice

-Limestone College - Criminal Justice
+- Limestone College Criminal Justice

-South Carolina State University - Criminal Justice
+- South Carolina State University Criminal Justice

+- Lander University Criminology

-University of South Carolina Columbia - Criminal Justice
+- University of South Carolina Columbia Criminal Justice

-While there is no formal articulation agreement with USC-Columbia, MTC students may transfer 19 of the 21 MTC courses to USC by only taking the specific electives as recommended by the CRJ advisors.
+While there is no formal articulation agreement with UofSC-Columbia, MTC students may transfer 19 of the 21 MTC courses to UofSC by only taking the specific electives as recommended by the CRJ advisors.